<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://blog.sourcehosting.net/2008/03/07/rendering-views-in-codeigniter/</guid>

-A while back, I hooked up my CodeIgniter sample application to a MySQL database.
+<description><![CDATA[Hi everyone, A while back, I hooked up my CodeIgniter sample application to a MySQL database.
 That was easy, and now I&#8217;ll show how to move your presentation code into separate view files, instead of echo&#8217;ing HTML from inside a controller file.
+According to the CodeIgniter manual, views are stored in the /views (hmm, that [...]]]></description>

 <content:encoded><![CDATA[<p>Hi everyone,</p>

-<p><a href="http://blog.sourcehosting.net/2008/02/20/hooking-codeigniter-to-mysql/" >A while back</a>, I hooked up my CodeIgniter sample application to a MySQL database.
+<p><a href="http://blog.sourcehosting.net/2008/02/20/hooking-codeigniter-to-mysql/">A while back</a>, I hooked up my CodeIgniter sample application to a MySQL database.
 That was easy, and now I&#8217;ll show how to move your presentation code into separate view files, instead of echo&#8217;ing HTML from inside a controller file.</p>

-<p>According to the <a href="http://codeigniter.com/user_guide/general/views.html" onclick="javascript:pageTracker._trackPageview('/outbound/article/codeigniter.com');" target="_blank">CodeIgniter manual</a>, views are stored in the <code>/views</code> (hmm, that makes sense!) directory of your application, and they can be divided up across functional areas with subdirectories.
-Since it&#8217;s possible to create page snippets and load them in sequence, you might have a directory structure like this:</p>
+<p>According to the <a href="http://codeigniter.com/user_guide/general/views.html" target="_blank">CodeIgniter manual</a>, views are stored in the <code>/views</code> (hmm, that makes sense!) directory of your application, and they can be divided up across functional areas with subdirectories.
+Since it&#8217;s possible to create page snippets and load them in sequence, you might have a directory structure like this:<br />

 /views

-<p>Then when you want to render a particular page, say the &#8220;add user&#8221; page of your web app&#8217;s administrative interface, the code would look like this:</p>
+Then when you want to render a particular page, say the &#8220;add user&#8221; page of your web app&#8217;s administrative interface, the code would look like this:</p>

 <div class="dean_ch" style="white-space: wrap;">